MPA81/buna-ziua-lume/README.md

 zshrc - I do not remember where I got the basic template for this configuration file.
-If this is your original work that I modified and you recognize it, let me know; I would be very happy to credit its origin to an author.
+If this is your original work that I modified, and you recognize it, let me know; I would be very happy to credit its origin to an author.
 I am an avid command line user.
-Also my main machine has been for some time OSX based.
+Also my main machine has, for some time been OSX based.
 At some point in time
 OSX switched over from basic bash, to the much more powerful zsh shell... and they also started giving me a heads up